BlueTeamNinja/blueteamninja.github.io/_posts/2020-05-03-Badass-Intelligence-Part-2.md

 [adsisearcher]("samAccountName=$adSearch")
 ```

-That has the bits and pieces from the upper example:
+That has the bits and pieces from the upper example and everything else I've commented on.
+Read the comments to get caught up with everything that has gone wrong in your life up until now.
+Smile and carry on.
+You got this.

+The basics of what I'm doing to the same snippet:

+1. Making the variables pretty
+2. Recursively searching for the Manager details as well
+3. Storing them in PSObjects and converting back to JSON to return out to the API
+4. One more *SUPER* ninja trick:  I'm adjusting my input for re-usability:
+  * username
+  * CN=username,DC=blueteam,DC=ninja
+  * SID, etc

 ```powershell
 ##  I like to keep my scripts and their modules together.